-Related Legislation: (Legislation Name) (Relationship/Context) Main Roads Act 1993 - Section Definition for the roads authority to carry out drainage works Water Management Act 2000 To provide for the sustainable and integrated management of the water sources of the State for the benefit of both present and future generations Rights in Water Irrigation Act 1914 Governs the management of water in western Australia and defines a watercourse to mean stream, creek, brook or river through which water flows.
-Local Government Act 1995 - Schedule 3.2 Schedule 3.2 - Particular things local government can do on land even though it is not local government property Related Policies (Policy Name) (Relationship/Context) (Council & Internal): Storm water management Strategy Provides the direction to Council with sound objective criteria that sets to guide local Government decision making underpinned by robust analysis to deliver stormwater planning and investment.
+Related Legislation: (Legislation Name) (Relationship/Context) Main Roads Act 1930 - Section 15B General functions of the Commissioner in relation to works relating to main roads and highways.
+Water Management Act 2000 To provide for the sustainable and integrated management of the water sources of the State for the benefit of both present and future generations.
+Rights in Water Irrigation Act 1914 Governs the management of water in western Australia and defines a watercourse to mean stream, creek, brook or river through which water flows.
+Local Government Act 1995 - Schedule 3.2 Schedule 3.2 - Particular things local government can do on land even though it is not local government property.
+Related Policies (Policy Name) (Relationship/Context) (Council & Internal): Stormwater Management Strategy This Strategy describes the parameters and policy settings that the City seeks to adopt in its management of stormwater across the City of Albany- controlled lands.